 Established as a Bard Clemente Course in the Humanities in 2006 in partnership with Illinois Humanities, the Odyssey Project provides low-income adults in East Central Illinois with access to free credit-bearing humanities courses taught by instructors at the University of Illinois Urbana-Champaign.
 Read more about the history of this program in our community.
-During the 2021–22 academic year, we are celebrating the 15th anniversary.
+During the 2021–22 academic year, we celebrated the 15th anniversary.

 Humanities-Based Adult Education

 In fall 2019, the Odyssey Project became a credit-bearing program at the University of Illinois, with courses provided by the College of Liberal Arts and Sciences (LAS) and program enhancements—such as funding for interns and opportunities to learn from an artist and writer-in-residence— thanks to a grant from the Mellon Foundation.

 Odyssey Project students can earn up to eight transferable college credits in foundational humanities courses in Literature, Philosophy, Art History, and U.S. History, all in a collaborative, reflective space designed to support historically underrepresented, non-traditional adult learners.

 Odyssey is truly a community: students, alumni, faculty, and staff all have a shared commitment to supporting each other’s learning and development.
 Through conversations with fellow students and faculty members, Odyssey students build and reinforce their critical thinking, writing, and public speaking skills.

 Connecting key humanities values and practices to their lived experiences, Odyssey students develop a rich understanding of how to communicate about—and ultimately transform—their lives.